daltyboy11/SwiftyGames/CONTRIBUTING.md

 }
 ```

-`gameInfo` is used by the arcade to display various info about the game like author, description, and keyboard commands.

 `isOver()` and `process()` are used by the arcade in the game loop.

 `reset()` should return the game to a before state before the game has started.
 Basically an `init()` without creating a new instance.

+`gameInfo` is a struct that encapsulates various info about the game, like author, description, and keyboard commands.
+The arcade displays this information in the game's menu.

 ## Handling input